siberianfox/g2wiki/Homing-g2.md

 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
 Optical inputs can also be used providing the swing between 0 and 3.3 volts.

+In g2 inputs are sensitive to the leading edge of the transition – so falling edge for NO and rising for NC.
+When an input triggers it enters a lockout state for some period of time where it will not trigger again (a deglitching mechanism).
+Typically about 50 ms.

-On the TinyG v9 and some other boards these inputs are de-glitched electrically with a resistor-capacitor pair and transient protected for electrostatic discharge.
-The RC circuit performs a pull-up of the signal and prevents a lot of spurious noise from getting into the line.
-If you are using a Due-based g2 or some other config we recommend using this circuit or something like it.
+Additionally, on the TinyG v9 and some other boards these inputs are electrically de-glitched with a resistor-capacitor pair and also transient protected for electrostatic discharge.
+The RC circuit performs a pull-up of the signal and prevents spurious noise from getting into the line.
+If you are using a Due-based g2 or some other config we recommend using this circuit or something like it:

 ![](images/digital_input.jpg)